Gibbet Cross

 I’d been in Willerby only a couple of months – long enough to have heard some strange stories but not long enough to have learned most were true.

-“They gibbeted at crossroads because it was supposed to make it harder for the dead to get home,” he said, drinking the pint I’d just got him in return for the one he’d bought me, “and mostly it worked.
+“They gibbeted at crossroads because it was supposed to make it harder for the dead to get home,” he said, drinking the pint I’d got him in return for one he’d bought me, “and mostly it worked.
 And mostly it still does, but they’re always still looking for a way.”

 His wife Mauve came over with a gin and tonic.

 Mauve nodded.
-“Best not use it,” she said, “Morrisons in Beckworth is only five minutes further on, and cheaper anyway.”
+“Best not use it,” she said, “Morrisons in Beckworth is only five minutes further on and cheaper anyway.”

-I could probably still have got home with what I had and then coasted to Morrisons on electric the next day, but it was in the other direction to work and would have meant getting up early.
+If the M11 hadn’t been closed, I wouldn’t have needed it then either, but it was, and the diversion to home from the airport took me an extra thirty miles.
+I could probably still have made it home with what I had and then coasted to Morrisons on electric the next day, but it was in the other direction to work and would have meant getting up early.

 So, I pulled in at the Gibbet.